MiguelAngelSaravia/boot-camp-react-miguel-saravia/README.md

 ## How to install

-yarn install [tap here for see how to install yarn](https://classic.yarnpkg.com/en/docs/install/#mac-stable) use for login :
+yarn install [tap here for see how to install yarn](https://classic.yarnpkg.com/en/docs/install/#mac-stable)

-user: wizeline
-password: Rocks!
+*NOTE: Use wizeline as the username and Rocks! as the password to log in*

 ### `yarn start`